neilfarrier/devstuff/README.md

-Here is where all the code i have written as practice or from tutorials.
+Here is all my code from tutorials and practice